Administrative & Support Staff Opportunities

 Position Specifications and Requirements

-• Bachelor’s degree is required.
+• Bachelor’s degree required.
+Master’s degree preferred.

-• Excellent verbal and written communication, presentation, public speaking, and networking skills.
+• Excellent verbal and written communication, presentation, public speaking, and networking skills

-• Soft skills essential to this position are: resourcefulness, proactiveness, tenacity, and persistence.
+• Soft skills essential to this position are resourcefulness, proactiveness, tenacity, and persistence

-• To be successful in this role, the candidate must possess initiative, strong interpersonal skills, sound judgement, and the ability to work both independently and as a team with colleagues within their division and across the College.
+• To be successful in this role, the candidate must possess initiative, strong interpersonal skills, sound judgement, and the ability to work both independently and as a team with colleagues within their division and across the College

 • Valid driver’s license and dependable transportation required.